openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 `verification_process`: Unique reference to the identity verification process as performed by the OP.
 Used for backtracing in case of disputes or audits.
 Presence of this element might be required for certain trust frameworks.

-Note: While `verification_process` refers to the identity verification process at the OP, the `txn` claim refers to a particular OpenID Connect transaction in which the OP attested the user's verified identity data towards an RP.
+Note: While `verification_process` refers to the identity verification process at the OP, the `txn` claim refers to a particular OpenID Connect transaction in which the OP provided the user's verified identity data towards an RP.

 `evidence`: JSON array containing information about the evidence the OP used to verify the user's identity as separate JSON objects.
 Every object contains the property `type` which determines the type of the evidence.
 The RP uses this information to process the `evidence` property appropriately.